Luzkan/smells/content/smells/global-data.md

 ---
-slug: "global-data"
+slug: 'global-data'
 meta:
   last_update_date: 2022-04-19
-  title: "Global Data"
+  title: 'Global Data'
-  cover: "/logos/logo-text-2560x1280.png"
+  description: 'Any code, anywhere, can read and write these variables.
+When something breaks, every function in the codebase is a suspect.'
   known_as:
     - Global Variables
 categories:
-  expanse: "Between"
+  expanse: 'Between'
   obstruction:
     - Data Dealers
   occurrence: